xProo/php-orm-1/README.md

 ## Step 4

 **Objective :** setup the config to list all the routes the application will handle, and what controller will process them

+## Step 5

+**Objective :** We want to check if the URI matches something in our route config, and if so we can have a controller name